BadFactor/THREADENGINE/README.md

 - nPhysics
 - Specs
 - Dyon or Gluon
-- "rPlant", node based programming,
- - like Blueprint in Unreal 4 or Schematyc in CryEngine 5!
- - rPlant, is not the official Name!
-- AnimaCap, Motion capturing tool for ms kinect!
 - Qt 5.x
-- Fluid Design from this github repository
+  - Fluid UI
 - OpenXR™
 - OpenCL™
 - SYCL™ 2.2
 - OpenVG™
+- "rPlant", node based programming,
+  - like Blueprint in Unreal 4 or Schematyc in CryEngine 5!
+  - rPlant, is not the official Name!

 ## OS Supports